amplication/docs/docs/getting-started/smart-git-sync.md

 ## Conclusion

 Smart Git Sync is a powerful feature that simplifies the integration between Amplication and your Git repository.
 It automatically tracks and commits changes to a dedicated `amplication` branch.
-This significantly reduces the manual effort and enhances productivity.
+This significantly reduces manual effort and enhances productivity.
 Whether you're adding a new resource or making a change to an existing one, Smart Git Sync ensures that all changes are systematically tracked, committed, and easy to review.